-Apart from extensive research and design, we are conducting so-called studios on the planning and design of sustainable energy landscapes at the Landscape Architecture program of Wageningen UR.
-These studios are full-time courses devoted to particular topics and last between two and six months.
-Over the past years, we also tutored more than 50 MSc and BSc thesis projects on energy landscapes at the University.
-All studios and thesis projects are listed below.
-Furthermore, a number of outstanding student projects are briefly described to motivate and inspire other students.
+Apart from research and design projects, we are conducting so-called studios on the planning and design of sustainable energy landscapes at Wageningen University and the Amsterdam Academy of Architecture.
+These studios are dedicated particular questions and last between two and six months.
+Over the past years, we also tutored more than 50 MSc and BSc thesis projects on energy landscapes.
+A number of outstanding student projects are briefly described below to inspire other students.

 Please note: WUR students who are interested to conduct a BSc/MSc thesis on Energy Landscapes please contact Sven Stremke.
-Most of the thesis reports can be accessed via the WUR library site.
+The thesis reports can be accessed via the WUR library site.

 Designing for climate action in the North Sea: Master thesis Changsoon Choi (2016)